DanielVallejo90/DanielVallejo90/README.md

 # Hi there 👋, I'm Daniel.

-I'm a **Drupal Junior Developer** with **2 years of professional experience** 💻.I started by trying to understand how things work, and now I focus on creating real, functional solutions..
+I'm a Drupal Developer with 2+ years of professional experience 💻.
+I started by trying to understand how things work, and now I build real, functional solutions for clients as a freelance developer.
 ---

 ## 🚀 About Me